Harry von Kessler: Later years

 In the spring of 1915, Kessler described the war in Galicia as "an almost enjoyable adventure" and described his Galician service as a "Cook's tour" through an exotic and unfamiliar part of Europe.
 Kessler was fascinated by Galicia, the most populous province in the Austrian empire as well being one of the most poorest and backward parts of Europe whose rural population essentially lived a medieval lifestyle.
-However despite his support for the war, Kessler stayed in contact with his sister married to a French marquis and sent money to her via Switzerland to support Colin's family now that he was serving in the French Army.
+However, despite his support for the war, Kessler stayed in contact with his sister married to a French marquis and sent money to her via Switzerland to support Colin's family now that he was serving in the French Army.
 Kessler was able to send a considerable amount of financial support to Colin via neutral Switzerland.
 Oblivious to the war, Kessler asked his sisters to ensure that Edward Johnson, John Mason and Emery Walker, the three English printers whom he hired before the war to print his edition of Hamlet for the Cranach Press continued to be paid for their work as Kessler wanted to see Hamlet published as soon as possible, notwithstanding the war.
 In April 1915, Kessler and Schoeter spend their days swimming naked, riding naked on horses and running around nude across the meadows, apparently not concerned what others might think of them.
 Kessler noted that Galicia was a polyglot region with 11 different peoples living there, through the Poles, Ukrainians and Jews were the three largest groups.
 He described the Ukrainian peasants as beautiful while in a rare outburst of anti-Semitism called the Jews of Galicia "louses" who exploited the local Christian population.
 On 2 May 1915, a German offensive was opened against the Russians.
 Kessler wrote about seeing the corpses on the battlefield with their faces "already half rotten and covered with dirt and earth".
-Between 22–29 June 1915, his unit attempted to cross the Dniester river, leading Kessler in his diary to complain about the stubborn and fierce Russian resistance in spite of the superior firepower of the Germans.
-In October 1915, Kessler met the future leader of Poland, Jan Piłsudski, who was serving with the Polish Legion with the Austrian Army in Galicia.
+Between 22 and 29 June 1915, his unit attempted to cross the Dniester river, leading Kessler in his diary to complain about the stubborn and fierce Russian resistance in spite of the superior firepower of the Germans.
+In October 1915, Kessler met the future leader of Poland, Józef Piłsudski, who was serving with the Polish Legion with the Austrian Army in Galicia.
 After having a long conversation with him in French, Kessler wrote in his diary that he had "thoughtful eyes".
 Kessler supported the concept of a sham independent Poland to be carved out of Russian Poland with Germany occupying certain strategic points along with having control of the railroads.
 Kessler wrote in his diary provided that the Poles were willing to accept these conditions, he supported "giving the Poles every freedom, even political".